igrishaev/deed/readme.md

 In rare cases, you'd like to append data to an existing file.
 This might be done in two steps.
-First, you initiate the `FileOutputStream` object manually and pass the `true` boolean flag meaning put the content at the end of a file, not the beginning:
+First, you initiate the `FileOutputStream` object manually and pass the `true` boolean flag meaning the data is put at the end of a file:

 ~~~clojure
 (with-open [out (new FileOutputStream file true)]